kendryte/kendryte-doc-freertos-programming-guide/en/DMA.md

-# 直接存储访问 (DMA)
+# DMA

 ## Overview

-直接存储访问 (Direct Memory Access, DMA) 用于在外设与存储器之间以及存储器与存储器之间提供高速数据传输。可以在无需任何 CPU 操作的情况下通过 DMA 快速移动数据，从而提高了CPU 的效率。
+Direct Memory Access (DMA) controller is used to provide high-speed data transfer between peripherals and memory and between memory and memory.
+This improves CPU efficiency by quickly moving data through DMA without any CPU operation.

 ## Features

-DMA 模块具有以下功能：
+The DMA controller has the following features:

-- 自动选择一路空闲的 DMA 通道用于传输
+- Automatically select an idle DMA channel for transmission
-- 根据源地址和目标地址自动选择软件或硬件握手协议
-- 支持 1、2、4、8 字节的元素大小，源和目标大小不必一致
-- 异步或同步传输功能
-- 循环传输功能，常用于刷新屏幕或音频录放等场景
+- Automatic selection of software or hardware handshake protocol based on source and destination addresses
+- Supports 1, 2, 4, and 8 byte element sizes, source and target sizes do not have to be consistent
+- Asynchronous or synchronous transfer function
+- Loop transmission function, often used to refresh scenes such as screen or audio recording and playback

 ## API

-对应的头文件 `hal.h`
+Corresponding header file `hal.h`

-为用户提供以下接口：
+Provide the following interfaces

 - [dma\_open\_free](#dmaopenfree)
 - [dma\_close](#dmaclose)